Top 10 Tips for IT Project Managers Migrating to Windows 10: Part 2

 - Standardizing the process across all locations will make for a much more cohesive process and ensure everyone is on the right track.

-- migration tools, such as EMMA, to increase overall visibility of the deployment process.
+- Use migration tools to increase overall visibility of the deployment process.

 About Andrew Sweeney